SUNDAY, 11 OCTOBER 2020

 ABOUT THE SWIM

 All registrations for swims must be done online.
-The deadline to register for the Corran swim is Saturday, 28th September.
-No registrations will be accepted after this deadline - if you would like a reminder, simply join our mailing list and we'll send you an email a few days before the deadline.
+Usually, registrations close one week ebfore each event, but may be sooner for popular events.
+If you would like a reminder, simply join our mailing list and we'll send you an email a few days before the deadline.